Terms and Conditions for study at City, University of London

 2.5 You will be required, at the request of the institution, to provide satisfactory evidence of your qualifications (including English language qualifications if required) before admission.
 Failure to provide such evidence to the institution's reasonable satisfaction may result in the termination of your Offer, the revocation of your registration as a student of the institution and the termination of the Contract.

 3.1 The institution is required to verify that you have the correct immigration permission to study at the institution and to keep a copy of your passport and visa or Biometric Residence Permit on file.
-If you fail to demonstrate that you have the correct immigration permission the institution reserves the right to prevent you from registering for your programme (without liability to you).
+If you fail to demonstrate that you have the correct immigration permission the institution will not register you for your programme and you will be liable for any personal costs incurred.

-3.4 If you do not have valid immigration permission to remain in the UK, the institution may have no choice but to terminate your registration on your programme.
+3.5 If you do not have valid immigration permission to remain in the UK, the institution shall have no choice but to terminate your registration on your programme.
+In the event that your application for a Tier 4 visa is refused, the institution shall not sponsor you again for a Confirmation of Acceptance for Studies (“CAS”).

 4. Conditions of admission and registration